Should I Get A Concealed Carry Weapons Permit?

 COUNTER-POINT: You do not have to commit to becoming a daily carrier in order to be a good-faith member of the CCW community.
 There are times – like going to the gym or doing rigorous outdoor activity – where it's just not possible or plausible to carry a firearm.
 In many states, simply having a ccw permit opens up the avenue to safely store weapons in an accessible manner in one's own vehicle.
 You are the final decision maker when it comes to what's good enough as long as it obeys the law and doesn't jeopardize people's safety or your own.

 Nope, it's not just ONE law you need be concerned with if you become a concealed carrier.
 There's a litany of handgun laws governing federal, state, county, and municipal ordinances.
 Some of them are overlapping and others seemingly run akimbo of their predecessors.
 As a concealed carrier, it's your job to understand how they play into each other.
+Even for open carry, there are laws that vary based on locale that you need to be aware of.
 Where something is vague, you protect your interests.
 Where something is explicit, you comply.

 Depending on which states you plan on carrying, there are issues with concealed carry reciprocity, the proper storage and handling of firearms, and even the definition of brandishing of a firearm.
 And sometimes, it will be you having to educate others on those finer points of distinction.